strongminds1143/PowerShell-Secret-Keeper/README.md

 ## Version

-1.0
+v1.0.0 - ( Apr 23, 2025 ) Initial version of PSK.
+v1.0.1 - ( May 5, 2025 ) Fixed the 'getinstalledbrowsers' function to look for installed browsers from registry instead of using harcoded .exe paths

 ## Overview

-PSKv1.0 is a UI-based PowerShell script that serves as an offline password manager.
+PSKv1.0.1 is a UI-based PowerShell script that serves as an offline password manager.
 It allows users to securely store, manage, and retrieve credentials.
 Credentials are encrypted using a custom key—partially derived from user input and partially randomly generated—for enhanced security.
 The tool is optimized for Windows systems.

 ---